Velocidex/velociraptor-web/content/docs/vql_reference/plugins.md

 Arg | Description | Type
 ----|-------------|-----
-argv | Argv to run the command with. |  list of string (required) sep | The serparator that will be used to split the stdout into rows. | string length | Size of buffer to capture output per row. | int6
+argv | Argv to run the command with. |  list of string (required) sep | The separator that will be used to split the stdout into rows. | string length | Size of buffer to capture output per row. | int6

 This plugin launches an external command and captures its STDERR,